Mounting Track & Competition DOT Tires(Lea en español)

 While visible and open tread splices are conditions rarely seen on street tires, they appear more frequently on racing tires, including the DOT-legal competition tires often used for road racing, track days and autocrossing.
-A visible tread splice is cosmetic in nature when it first appears, however unless appropriate steps are taken, a visible tread splice will probably increase in severity until it becomes an open tread splice, requiring the tire be removed from service.
-Fortunately the corrective actions may be as simply as rotating the tire and wheel to another position on the car, or remounting the tire inside out on its wheel for continued use in its current position.
+A visible tread splice is cosmetic in nature when it first appears; however, unless appropriate steps are taken, a visible tread splice will probably increase in severity until it becomes an open tread splice, requiring the tire be removed from service.
+Fortunately, the corrective actions may be as simple as rotating the tire and wheel to another position on the car, or remounting the tire inside out on its wheel for continued use in its current position.

 Tires are assembled from dozens of components that are either extruded (a process similar to squeezing toothpaste from its tube) or calendared (the process of pressing warm uncured rubber onto steel, glass or fabric cords while they are passed between two rollers to produce a uniform flat sheet of reinforced rubber).
 A tire's tread is extruded by forcing warm, uncured rubber through a die to produce a continuous sheet of rubber that is the correct width, thickness and shape for the tire being manufactured.
 The continuous sheet of tread rubber is cooled and cut into individual tread slabs that are the correct length for the tire.